Phylliida/mamba_interp/How to mamba.md

 To find $y_{1,1}, y_{2,1}, y_{3,1}$.

-Once we are done, we do this again for the next component:
+Once we are done, we do this again for the next element:

 ```
 x[:,2]=[-0.27, -1.79, -1.78]